Teofilo79/teofilo79.github.io/_tabs/about.md

 <br>

 <H2>Terminator</H2>
 Broke an arm recently.
 Now I have metal plate in my arm and 10 screws inside it.
-"Terminator" is one of my favourite movies.
 <br>